 Those are a few examples of why value-based systems are often times difficult to make real.
 So there are trust issues, there are administrative issues, there are cash distribution issues, etc.

 Your question is, how does Blockchain help with that?
 My honest answer is, it is still unproven, but one of the fundamental characteristics of a blockchain is this concept of programmable value transfer.
 A cryptocurrency or any kind of blockchain-based asset, where you are moving that asset across a market structure — really, that’s just software.
 And so, where traditional fiat currency and traditional volume-based claims payment rails were sufficient for fee-for-service healthcare, for value-based healthcare, you really need to create a connection between cost and quality and patient experience.
-These difficult, fairly new concepts.
+These are difficult, fairly new concepts.

 Blockchain allows us to start to re-think the relationship between payments and behaviors, payments and benefits.
 How do you design an economy, or how do you design a programmatic relationship between these cost-quality factors that exist in these episodes of care?
-So that’s a broad answer that the blockchain, using programmable value transfer, all of a sudden allows us to think differently about how we can tie together things like cost and quality and physician behavior and patient’s adherence to a protocol and all of these characteristics that are previously have been much separate.
+So, that’s a broad answer that the blockchain, using programmable value transfer, all of a sudden allows us to think differently about how we can tie together things like cost, and quality, and physician behavior, and patient’s adherence to a protocol, and all of these characteristics that are previously have been much separate.

 TYLER: So that’s really interesting.
 I watched a video, a presentation that Michael Porter gave — he is a really famous professor out of Harvard Business School — talking about value-based healthcare.
 He gives this example: in Germany, they put together what is effectively an integrated practice unit for people suffering from migraines.
-The notion is really simple: it’s a facility that pools all the primary care physicians — all the neurologists, the physical therapists, the psychologists, everybody.
+The notion is really simple. it’s a facility that pools all the primary care physicians — all the neurologists, the physical therapists, the psychologists, everybody.
 They have what is effectively a productized service, and they treat every single patient who comes in for migraines in a coordinated fashion.
 They function as a team.

 Of course everybody is a little bit different, and the pathway of care is a little bit different for everybody, but everything is there.
 The imaging is there, all the different specialists are there, they know how to communicate with one another, they are coordinated to solve the same problem.
 They use this value-based care, and it’s a single price for every single person that goes through it.
 The result is, you have way, way better outcomes — far more people end up being cured or have significantly reduced symptoms of their migraines, and the overall cost — even though it’s much more upfront — ends up being about 25% less on the whole, across all these various patients.
 Not to mention the societal benefits of people not missing work.
 They can get back to work because they are healthy.
 So in that case, you’ve got a well-intentioned system — everybody is well coordinated, and you’ve got this operational tightness.
 So you can build a productized service where you can measure the value, you can measure the outcomes and measure all the costs, and everybody is operating on the same page.